-From 2 July until 10 August 2018, we are holding a public consultation to decide how this bridge will look.
-Find out about the three proposed designs and how to comment below.
+From 2 July until 10 August 2018, we held a public consultation to decide how this bridge will look.
+View the consultation details.

 In 2017, a public consultation was held asking St Neots residents to have their say if they supported the northern foot and cycle bridge project as a whole and which bridge location they prefer.
 There were 1,079 respondents, with 76.7% supporting the project and 60.6% preferring the final location shown.
 This was approved by Cambridgeshire County Council’s Economy and Environment Committee in December 2017.

 In August 2018, we held a public consultation on three possible designs for the new bridge to see which would be the preferred by local residents.
 Results of this consultation will be discussed at the Economy and Environment Committee on 15 November 2018.

 This project is part of the wider Masterplan for St Neots, which is in partnership with the Combined Authority, Huntingdonshire District Council and St Neots Town Council.
 It brings forward £5.8 million of investment and initiatives to St. Neots to pave the way for accelerated growth.

 What could the new bridge look like?